Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Start subprocess](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/StartSubprocess.png "[Start subprocess]")

-The *Start subprocess* core action is used to start a different subprocess within the currently running process.
+The *Start subprocess* core action is used to start a different sub process within the currently running process.
 The data runs via the *p* input port into the process action and is output via the *p* output port.
-However, the action does not wait until the subprocess has been finished, but outputs the data after having started the subprocess.
-The input data is also the data put in the start place of the subprocess.
+However, the action does not wait until the sub process has been finished, but outputs the data after having started the sub process.
+The input data is also the data put in the start place of the sub process.
-The subprocess to be started is defined in the configuration.
+The sub process to be started is defined in the configuration.

 ### Configuration

-- *Process orchestration Key*
+- *Workflow key*
-    Enter the workflow key of the workflow that will be started as a subprocess.
+    Enter the key of the workflow that will be started as a sub process.
 Always the latest published version of the specified workflow will be started.